Loss of a loved one.

 Documents and forms.

-When dealing with the estate of a Westpac customer you may be asked to complete various forms – depending on the type of products that are in the estate.
-These include:
+When dealing with the estate of a Westpac customer you may be asked to complete various forms – depending on the type of accounts that are in the estate.
+We will accept any ID on this list as long as at least one of the IDs provided contains a signature and the following documents for proof of address.

 Choose how to notify us.